coq/coq/doc/sphinx/language/core/records.rst

    See :ref:`proofschemes-induction-principles`.

-   The :cmd:`Class` command can be used to define records that are also :ref`typeclasses`, which permit Coq to automatically infer the inhabitants of the record.
+   The :cmd:`Class` command can be used to define records that are also :ref:`typeclasses`, which permit Coq to automatically infer the inhabitants of the record.

    :n:`{? > }`